Azerbaijan Renewable Energy Market Size and Share

 Azerbaijan Renewable Energy Market Analysis by Mordor Intelligence

-The Azerbaijan Renewable Energy Market size in terms of installed base is expected to grow from 1.91 gigawatt in 2025 to 7.13 gigawatt by 2030, at a CAGR of 30.18% during the forecast period (2025-2030).
+The Azerbaijan Renewable Energy Market size is expected to grow from 1.91 gigawatt in 2025 to 2.46 gigawatt in 2026 and is forecast to reach 8.69 gigawatt by 2031 at 28.74% CAGR over 2026-2031.

 Abundant solar and wind resources, mounting foreign direct investment, and the government’s 30% renewable capacity target are accelerating deployment.
 Hosting COP29 in Baku in 2024 has also amplified global visibility and unlocked concessional finance.
 Major developers, including Masdar, ACWA Power, bp, and SOCAR Green, have committed more than USD 1 billion through 2025, signaling confidence in long-term power-purchase agreements (PPAs) backed by sovereign guarantees.
 Planned undersea high-voltage direct-current (HVDC) cables linking Caspian renewable generation to European grids promise an export avenue that mirrors the Southern Gas Corridor, supporting Azerbaijan’s dual strategy of freeing domestic gas for export and diversifying the national energy mix.
 However, ageing Soviet-era transmission assets, gas-price subsidies, and land-use conflicts in liberated Karabakh pose near-term execution risks.[1]COP29 Presidency, “Baku Finance Goal Outcome Document,” cop29.az